christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 Jaddoc New Disposition: 8, Passive
 ```

 We're also changing the context of the discussion here.
-We were discussing what's happened on Jaddoc's land with the kobolds, but now we're stepping into a discussion about finding a potential solution to the problem.
+We were discussing what's happened on Jaddoc's land with the kobolds thus far, but now we're stepping into a discussion about finding a potential solution to his problem.
 This is exactly what Jaddoc wants and needs, so I imagine that he's really invested in this conversation.
 This makes me think that our Context Modifier should remain at +2, representing the conversation pushing Jaddoc towards action despite our social skill.

 ```
 Jaddoc Context Modifier: +2
 Jaddoc Modified Disposition: 8 + 2 = 10, Passive
 ```

 Our successful Charisma Check has already had a tangible impact on the situation.
 Jaddoc's Modified Disposition has just shifted from Active to Passive, even given the new context for conversation.
 This is going to be great for future Behavior Checks.
-That's mechanically, of course.
+That's just mechanically, of course.
 Narratively, this represents Grünfeld disarming Jaddoc's paranoia ever so slightly.

-Finally, when we roll the next Behavior Check to see how Jaddoc will respond, we can apply a modifier anywhere from -2 to +2 to our result, effectively giving us the ability to choose a result within a range from the NPC Action Table.
+Finally, when we roll the next Behavior Check to see how Jaddoc will respond, we can apply a modifier anywhere from -2 to +2 to our result, effectively giving us the ability to choose a result within a range on the NPC Action Table.
 No matter what range is available to choose from, Jaddoc's next action has to somehow incorporate what we want.

 Altogether, these modifiers represent the benefits of success in social influence.
 I've found that it all works out really well in solo play.
 Let's make the final roll to see it in action.